humdingerb/clipdinger/Readme.md

 You can remove an entry by selecting it and pressing _DEL_ or choose _Remove clip_ from the context menu.
 You remove the complete clipboard history with _Clear history_ from the _History_ menu.

+_Auto-start Clipdinger_ controls if Clipdinger will be started automatically at every boot-up.

 _Auto-paste_ will put the clipping you've chosen via double-click or _RETURN_ into the window that was active before you have summoned Clipdinger.

 The other settings belong to the fading feature: When the checkbox _Fade history entries over time_ is active, entries get darker as time ticks on.
 You can set the intervall that entries are being tinted (_Delay_) and by how much they are tinted (_Steps_).
 The third slider sets the _Max. tint level_, i.e. how dark an entry can get.